Farfetch/blackout/CONTRIBUTING.md

 This replication should be isolated, in order to maintain a clear Git history for the release tags and commits pushed.
 This means that no rebase should be made on these branches, only on PR branches; ie, `main` and `next` never actually "touch" each other (although we can cherry-pick some commits instead of actually duplicating changes).

+There is also the `v1` branch which points to the now legacy packages `@farfetch/blackout-core` and `@farfetch/blackout-react@0.XX`.
+If a fix or feature is needed for those packages, use that branch as both the base and target of the PR.

 ### Code review and approval process

 Our maintainers look at pull requests on a regular basis, and the process follows some simple steps: